 “From our earliest conversations one thing has become clear.
 Stanford PFACs are made up of extraordinary people who are committed to improving the healthcare experience of others,” said CHN Programs Director Samantha Schrager.
 “That focus on helping others is shared by the broader community of Cancer Hope Network volunteers and another reason we are so pleased to combine resources and efforts with our friends at Stanford.”

 To learn more about becoming a volunteer or to request a free and confidential match with a trained Support Volunteer through the Stanford pilot program, visit cancerhopenetwork.org/Stanford.

-For healthcare and nonprofit professionals interested in teaming up with Cancer Hope Network to provide support for their patients, please contact Sarah Miretti Cassidy, Director of External Affairs.
+For healthcare and nonprofit professionals interested in teaming up with Cancer Hope Network to provide support for their patients, please contact Samantha Schrager, Director of Programs.